turingschool/portfolios/students/1806-back/nick-lindeberg/20180919-Nick-Lindeberg-m2.md

 ## Group Work & Projects

+What did you learn from your paired projects?
+I learned how to used managements tools such as GitHub and Waffle.io to keep productivity up.
+I learned more git skills and continue to learn more skills as I work on more projects.

 Completed three group projects.
 The first in Sintra and the other two in Ruby on Rails